metomi/rose/sphinx/installation.rst

 Rose runs on Unix/Linux systems and is known to run on RHEL6 and a number of systems including those documented under `metomi-vms`_.

-System compatibility can be tested using the ``rose check-software`` command.
+System compatibility can be tested using the :ref:`command-rose-check-software` command.

 .. script-include:: rose check-software --rst